Huluti/Curtail/README.md

 ## Donations

 Do you like the app?
 Would you like to support its development?
-Feel free to donate
+Feel free to donate.

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://paypal.me/hposnic)